-NEW YORK― DPA Microphones will showcase its esteemed studio and live sound microphone solutions at the 2022 AES New York Show (Booth 328).
+NEW YORK ― DPA Microphones will showcase its esteemed studio and live sound microphone solutions at AES New York 2022 (Booth 328).
 Designed to deliver DPA’s renowned crystal-clear, natural audio, these mics are ideal for any audio professional working in the live production sphere, as well as in the studio.
 Offering both instrument and vocal mics for a variety of applications, attendees can view DPA’s newly released 4055 Kick Drum Microphone alongside the company’s 2028 Vocal Microphone.
 The company will also highlight its 4006 and 4011 Pencil Microphones and 4099 Instrument Microphones, which all perform equally well at home in-studio and on-stage.

 Top Row (L-R): DPA Microphones’ 2028 Vocal Microphoneand 4011A Cardioid Microphone.
 Bottom Row (L-R): DPA Microphones’ 4099 Instrument Microphone,4006A Omnidirectional Microphone and 4055 Kick Drum Microphone.

 “With live performances back and better than ever, we are looking forward to sharing some beloved favorites and brand-new solutions at AES New York,” says Christopher Spahr, Vice President of Sales and Marketing, DPA Microphones, Inc. “These mics hit multiple aspects of live sound, offering a well-rounded solution for audio techs and engineers alike, while also allowing artists to recreate the clarity and nuance of their studio recordings on stage.”